App Configuration (fly.toml)

 orhttp

-: The time in milliseconds between connectivity checks.method
+: The time between check runs.
+If yourgrace_period

 : The HTTP method to be used for the check.path